Transfer deadline day news: Pogba, Zidane, Conte and the winners and losers of market in Europe | Goal.com

-Pogba, Zidane & the winners and losers of the summer transfer window
+Pogba, Barcelona, Zidane & the winners and losers of the summer transfer window

 The European transfer window has finally closed, after a summer full of massive deals, protracted talks and sudden u-turns.